Over the past three centuries, a host of famous (and sometimes infamous) customers have bought their fine wine and spirits from Berry Bros. & Rudd.

 Little is known about the mysterious woman who founded our business in 1698.
 We don’t know how or when she was widowed, or really anything of her life before she set up shop on St James’s Street.
 We do know, however, that she was a canny businesswoman.

 St James’s Palace was built in the 16th century by King Henry VIII for Anne Boleyn, as a place where they could escape formal court life.
-When Whitehall Palace burnt down in 1698, however, St James’s became the principle residence of the monarch.
+When Whitehall Palace burnt down in 1698, however, St James’s became the principal residence of the monarch.
 The arrival of the royal court in St James’s transformed the area – which rapidly evolved to cater to its new, affluent residents.
 It is likely for this reason that the Widow Bourne chose No.3 St James’s Street for her new business.

 At that time, wine and spirits weren’t on the agenda; the Widow ran an Italian Grocer’s, selling the most exotic and fashionable goods of the day – tea, snuff, spices and, most importantly, coffee, supplying the area’s popular Coffee Houses.